 The MPA program was established in 1961 and now has more than 1,400 alumni working in all forms of public service as well as the private sector.
-US News and World report ranks our local government specialization as the #8 program in the nation, #5 among all public universities, and #1 in Texas.
+US News and World report ranks our local government specialization as the #7 program in the nation, and #1 in Texas.
 We also have strong specializations in nonprofit management, public finance, emergency management, and human resources.

 Admission to the MPA program is based on an assessment of an applicant's ability and potential to meet the demands of a rigorous graduate program.
 Each application is considered in a holistic approach.
 Considerations include past academic performance and potential and other materials that student may choose to submit. , as well as other materials that you may submit to the department.
 The only materials required for admissions are completion of the online application form and submission of all undergraduate and graduate transcripts from previous universities and colleges.
 Please follow these instructions: